rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 ![Super Mario 64 JavaScript](sm64jsarchive.jpg)

 [SM64JSARCHIVE][sm64jsarchive] is an actively maintained fork of [sm64js]: a decompilation project of Super Mario 64 to JavaScript.
-Additional sidenote: the servers arent always running
+Additional sidenote: The mmo servers arent always running for the game

 The backend server, which is written in Rust, has finally been able to start after 10 long months